OSVR/OSVR-Unity/OSVR-Unity/README.md

 ## Known Issues
 This list only includes Unity-specific issues that have a substantial impact on the development experience.
 For a full list of issues, see the [GitHub issue tracker](https://github.com/sensics/OSVR-Unity/issues)

-- The second time an application is run in a single Unity Editor session no events will occur and so no tracking or other data will come in. ([GitHub issue](https://github.com/sensics/OSVR-Unity/issues/1))
+- Display configuration is currently hardcoded, rather than receiving data from the OSVR server. ([GitHub issue](https://github.com/OSVR/OSVR-Unity/issues/2))

 ## Basic Principles and Files
-On a machine where you're running an OSVR-Unity application, you need to run an OSVR server.
-This is found in the OSVR-Core builds.
-[Contact us](mailto:support@opengoggles.org) if you need help.
+On a machine where you're running an OSVR-Unity application, you need to run an OSVR server, part of the OSVR-Core builds.
+For convenience, a 32-bit OSVR Server install is bundled in the OSVR-Unity snapshot archives.
+[Contact us](mailto:support@osvr.org) if you need help.

 The `OSVR-Unity.unitypackage` package should contain the x86 binary plugins, the compiled Managed-OSVR wrapper, the OSVRUnity scripts (in the `Assets` directory), and a directory of prefabs.
 Import this package into your project.